Fred Taylor (American football): Jacksonville Jaguars

-Taylor was drafted ninth overall in the 1998 NFL Draft by the Jacksonville Jaguars with the first of two picks they acquired in a trade with the Buffalo Bills in exchange for quarterback Rob Johnson.
+Taylor was selected ninth overall in the 1998 NFL draft by the Jacksonville Jaguars with the first of two picks they acquired in a trade with the Buffalo Bills in exchange for quarterback Rob Johnson.
 Taylor started 12 of 15 games for the Jaguars as a rookie in 1998, rushing for 1,223 yards and 14 touchdowns, the latter total a career-high, while also catching 44 passes for 421 yards and three touchdowns.

 In 1999, Taylor played in ten games, starting nine, missing six due to a hamstring injury.
 He ranked second on the team with 732 yards, but posted two 100-yard rushing performances in the playoffs.
-Taylor also recorded the longest run in playoff history with a 90-yard touchdown run in a 62-7 win over Miami.
+Taylor also recorded the longest run in playoff history with a 90-yard touchdown run in a 62–7 win over Miami.
 He missed three and a half games in 2000, but still finished sixth in the NFL with 1,399 rushing yards and 12 touchdowns, while making 36 catches for 240 yards for another two touchdowns.
 Taylor played in the first two games of 2001 before suffering a groin injury and missing the rest of the season.

 Overall, injuries caused Taylor to miss 23 out of a potential 48 games from 1999 to 2001.
 Fans and media were highly critical of Taylor's tendency to get injured, questioning his toughness and donning him the moniker "Fragile Fred", which deeply upset him, as he would later admit.
 Despite knowing that Taylor's season was over in Week 3 of 2001, Jaguars coach Tom Coughlin listed him on the injury report as "questionable" every game for the remainder of the season, further fueling the doubts of Taylor's toughness in the minds of fans.
 He still has not completely rid himself of the stigma and the nickname.

 Following the 2001 season, it was alleged that Taylor's agent William "Tank" Black had stolen between $12 million and $14 million from players he had represented, and that Black had laundered nearly all of Taylor's $5 million signing bonus, the only guaranteed money in his rookie contract.
 In an interview with Vic Ketchman of Jaguars.com in November 2007, Taylor admitted he seriously considered retiring from football early in his career, because of the difficulties he experienced with injuries and Tank Black.